ouspg/CyberSecurityTesting101/5.DataInputSecurity/README.md

 Memory errors are typically related to input processing, and they are also handled more in the next week.
 Their dangers and exploitation of them are handled more in-depth on the course *Cyber Security III: Hardware and Software Security.*

-From the list, 4, 5, 6, 8 and 9th are also related in some way to input.
+From the image, 4, 5, 6, 8 and 9th are also related in some way to input.
 Typically, the software operates through interfaces.
 Software functions by executing predefined sequences of operations, which are directed through user interfaces or automated inputs.
 The software is designed to follow a specific workflow, branching into different execution paths based on its programming logic.